kubernetes/enhancements/keps/sig-scheduling/3243-respect-pod-topology-spread-after-rolling-upgrades/README.md

 Consider including folks who also work outside the SIG or subproject.
 -->
--
+#### Possible misuse

 In addition to using `pod-template-hash` added by the Deployment controller, users can also provide the customized key in  `MatchLabelKeys` to identify which pods should be grouped.
 If so, the user needs to ensure that it is correct and not duplicated with other unrelated workloads.

--
-  `MatchLabelKeys` may be broken when the pod's label values corresponding to `MatchLabelKeys` are updated after the pod is created and unscheduled.
-  `LabelSelector` will not be updated even if the pod's label values are updated, because kube-apiserver merges key-value labels into `LabelSelector` and persists them in the pod object when the pod is created.
-  But, it is not general that the pod's labels are updated at that timing, and this means the pod will be scheduled without satisfying the `TopologySpreadConstraint`, not be unschedulable.
-  In the first place, it is deprecated to define `MatchLabelKeys` with label keys whose value may change dynamically, and we should document it.
+#### the update to labels specified at `matchLabelKeys` isn't supported

+`MatchLabelKeys` is handled and merged into `LabelSelector` at _a pod's creation_.
+It means this feature doesn't support the label's update even though users, of course, could update the label that is specified at `matchLabelKeys` after a pod's creation.
+So, in such cases, the update of the label isn't reflected onto the merged `LabelSelector`, even though users might expect it to be.
+On the documentation, we'll declare it's not recommended using `matchLabelKeys` with labels that is frequently updated.

+Also, we assume the risk is acceptably low because:
+1. It's a fairly low probability to happen because pods are usually managed by another resource (e.g., deployment), and the update to pod template's labels on a deployment recreates pods, instead of directly updating the labels on existing pods.
+   Also, even if users somehow use bare pods (which is not recommended in the first place), there's usually only a tiny moment between the pod creation and the pod getting scheduled, which makes this risk further rarer to happen, unless many pods are often getting stuck being unschedulable for a long time in the cluster (which is not recommended) or the labels specified at `matchLabelKeys` are frequently updated (which we'll declare as not recommended).
+2. Even if it happens, the topology spread on the pod is just ignored (since `labelSelector` no longer matches the pod itself) and the pod could still be schedulable.
+   It's not that the unfortunate pods would be unschedulable forever.

 ## Design Details